Artist talk - 2 artist talks - Heineken Prize for Art

 Toon Verhoef (laureate 1988)

 Yvonne Dröge Wendel (laureate 2016)

 You can attend the artist talks free of charge if you have a valid museum entrance ticket.
 It is necessary to register via the form.
-Via the link above you can register for the artist talks on 8 September.
-Click here to make a reservation for the artist talks on 25 August.
-Don't wait to long!
+Via the button 'Make a reservation' above, you can register for the artist talk on August 25.

 Photographing and filming during events

 Our events are being photographed and sometimes filmed.
 Please inform our staff if you are not comfortable with your image being taken.